g1ntas/accio-go/README.md

 Hello, world
 ```

-And that's all it takes to create a simple generator - now you can run it.
+And that's all it takes to create a simple generator - now you can run it:
 ```
 > accio run ~/example
 $ Running...